 4. Apple Pay

-Apple Pay is Apple’s mobile payment service that empowers users to make secure, contactless payments using their mobile devices.
+Apple Pay is Apple’s ecommerce payment system that empowers users to make secure, contactless payments using their mobile devices.
 Users add debit and credit card information to their Apple Wallet to make quick payments.

 Consumer security is guaranteed courtesy of Face ID and Touch ID, and merchant accounts don't receive sensitive details.